School of Social Sciences

-In addition to our research, teaching in Politics and International Relations is also recognized as excellent, with our BA (Hons) Politics and BA (Hons) International Relations and Development courses achieving 95% and 92% satisfaction ratings respectively in the 2016 NSS.
+In addition to our research, teaching in Politics and International Relations is also recognised as excellent, with our BA (Hons) Politics and BA (Hons) International Relations and Development courses achieving 95% and 92% ‘overall satisfaction’ ratings respectively in the 2016 National Student Survey.
 We currently offer undergraduate courses in Politics, International Relations and Development and International Relations and Peace, and postgraduate courses in International Relations, International Political Economy, Peace and Development and International Human Rights Practice.
 We also supervise a number of PhD students.

 Our teaching is student focused and research led, encompassing both practical and applied elements with a strong theoretical and critical approach.
 Within all of our courses we have a common emphasis on innovative teaching and assessment, as well as the development of employability and transferable skills.
 For example, all Politics and International Relations undergraduate students undertake a volunteering placement and a mock consultancy project for an international organization.
 These both not only prepare students for work after University but also help them develop as individuals able to contribute to society.

 Politics and International Relations team members are engaged in a range of external activities.
-Dr. Jess Gifkins is a founding member of the Asia-Pacific Centre for the Responsibility to Protect (University of Queensland) where she retains an honorary post.
 Dr. Rachel Julian is a member of the Conflict Resolution Society and the Institute of Fundraising.
 Dr. Paul Wetherly is the joint convener of the State Theory Specialist Group of the Political Studies Association and a member of its Marxism Specialist Group.
 Dr. Steve Wright is a board member of Privacy International and the Mines Advisory Group.